tidev/ioslib/README.md

 iOS Utility Library
 ===================

-This is a library of utilities for dealing programmatically with iOS applications, usually namely for tools like [Hyperloop](https://github.com/appcelerator/hyperloop) and [Titanium](https://github.com/appcelerator/titanium).
+This is a library of utilities for dealing programmatically with iOS applications, used namely for tools like [Hyperloop](https://github.com/appcelerator/hyperloop) and [Titanium](https://github.com/appcelerator/titanium).

 Examples
 --------